• Skip to primary navigation

 If you have an abundance of fall vegetables and want to try something different with them, invest in one of these handy crocks.

 The open crocks are relatively cheap and will last for the rest of your life.
-Try out a few different fermentations, and let us know what your favorite one is!
+Try out a few different fermentations and let us know which one is your favorite!

 Learn more about fermenting crocks in this piece from The Prairie Homestead and this guide from Stone Creek Trading.

 Like this post?
-Save it to to your Pinterest board for later.
+Save it to your Pinterest board for later.

 a pinterest image of three white stone crocks on a brick shelf, text overlay "how to use a fermenting crock"Pin